Menu

 Add remotecfg to local configurations

 Enroll your collectors in Fleet Management by adding the remotecfg code block to their local configuration files.
+Fleet Management does not support use of the remotecfg block in configuration modules.
+The block must be added to the root configuration.
 For help, refer to the Alloy configuration documentation.

 Here is an example of a remotecfg code block: